logo

 Safe Colon Cleansing

-Though some may consider colon cleansers to relieve constipation, it’s essential to proceed with caution.
+Though some may consider colon cleansing to relieve constipation, it’s essential to proceed with caution.
 Opt for products with a safe, gentle formula and always consult with a healthcare provider before starting treatment, especially if you are taking antibiotics.

 When to See a Doctor